-Test 02

-<<The purpose of this section is to:

-document test input, specific test procedures, and outcomes.

-establish test methods,

-explain the nature and extent of each test >>

-<< for each test case, complete the following: >>

-Test DBComp2
+Test DBComp3

-Objective: << Define the objective of Test XX.Y. >>
+Objective: To determine if the compare option works as expected when a row is edited.

 Notes: <<This area provides general notes concerning the test procedure.
 Such notes might include comments on how to execute the test procedure, an estimate of the test duration, the requirements of the procedure tests, or a statement of resources needed for this test.>>